Chapter 9:

 “I love you too, brat.”
 She never told me about what happened that night.

 The day approached for the performance.
 With only one night left, I did everything I could and secured the position of lead dancer for Swan Lake!
 The other girls stayed much later than I did, as I was told to get my sleep.
 Once it’d gotten late, they came to my room, we sat, and talked the whole night away.
-We went on about everything, and anything, and nothing, our dreams for the future, fears, who we liked, television, the world, our lives, and it just kept going until there wasn’t but a few words left unsaid!
+We went on about everything, and anything, and nothing, our dreams for the future, fears, who we liked, television, the world, our lives, and it just kept going until there was only a few words left unsaid!

 “Chelsea, what did you mean about protecting me?”